 This easy and delicious Breakfast Chia Pudding is a great way to incorporate chia seeds.
-If you haven’t tried chia seeds you, it’s time to discover these great little packages of nutrition.
+If you haven’t tried chia seeds, it’s time to discover these great little nutrition packages.
 They’re a great addition to a plant-based diet and have so many uses.

-Chia seeds are easy to find in your grocery store and come in two colors, light and dark.
-They happen to be similar in nutrition with fiber, protein, calcium, and omega 3’s in each little seed.
-For aesthetic purposes, the light go better with this vegan pudding recipe, while dark would go well with a chocolate chia pudding.
+Chia seeds are easy to find in your grocery store and are either light or dark.
+They are similar in nutrition, with fiber, protein, calcium, and omega-3s in each tiny seed.
+The light goes better with this vegan pudding recipe, while the dark color would go well with chocolate chia pudding.

-What makes them unique is that when they absorb water, puff up and become gelatinous and are, therefore, great as a natural thickening agent.
+Chia seeds are unique because they absorb water, puff up, and become gelatinous.
+Therefore, they are great as a natural thickening agent.

 Why didn’t my chia pudding thicken?

-Usually allowing the plant-based chia pudding to rest a little longer and cooling in the fridge will give the chia seeds more time to thicken.
-If this doesn’t work, you could also add a little more to the recipe.
+Usually, allowing the plant-based chia pudding to rest a little longer and cooling in the fridge will give the chia seeds more time to thicken.
+If this doesn’t work, you could add more to the recipe.

 That’s how they’re used in this plant-based pudding recipe.
-For every cup of liquid, in this case, non-dairy milk, you add 3 tablespoons of chia seeds, either color.
+For every cup of liquid, in this case, non-dairy milk, add 3 tablespoons of chia seeds, either color.
 After a few hours in the fridge, you’ll discover it’s turned into a pudding-like mixture.
-However, before you do that, be sure to add your flavoring and sweetener of choice.
+However, before you do that, add your flavoring and sweetener of choice.

-You can also mix it up by adding a little non-dairy yogurt such as cashew or almond.
-I’ve found that store-bought cashew yogurt has a milder flavor while adding a little tanginess.
+Mix it up by adding a little non-dairy yogurt, such as cashew or almond.
+I’ve found that store-bought cashew yogurt has a milder flavor while adding a slight tanginess.

-There are many ways you can make a chia pudding breakfast recipe, such as adding cacao for a chocolate version, and different types of fruit from strawberries to mangoes, kiwi, bananas, and on…
+You can make a chia pudding breakfast recipe in many ways, such as adding cacao for a chocolate version and different types of fruit, from strawberries to mangoes, kiwi, bananas, and on…

-You can even layer it with my low-fat cinnamon nut granola and fruit for a parfait!
+For a parfait, layer it with my low-fat cinnamon nut granola and fruit!

 I’d love to hear your feedback in the comments below for this Easy Breakfast Chia Pudding!
-If you have a photo, post it on my Instagram page, tag me using the hashtag #plantbasedcooking in your caption, and I won’t miss it!
+If you have a photo, post it on my Instagram page, tag me, and use the hashtag #plantbasedcooking in your caption.
+I won’t miss it!

 Breakfast Chia Pudding